These Lessons introduce you to pronunciation systems in world languages. They build on the IPA lessons.

 4) Pay attention to the word pairs in the table "consonant allophones #2".
 What is the relation between [x] and [h], [tʃ] and [ʃ], [dʒ] and [j] in Spanish?

-5) We've already seen that Spanish speakers differentiate between /karo/ (with trill) and /kaɾo/ (with tap), and reasonably concluded that /r/ and /ɾ/ are two distinct phonemes.
-BUT we hear speakers say /rie/ and not */ɾie/ - in fact, /ɾ/ doesn't show up at the beginning of words.
+5) We've already seen that Spanish speakers distinguish between /karo/ (with trill) and /kaɾo/ (with tap), and reasonably concluded that /r/ and /ɾ/ are two distinct phonemes.
+BUT we find that speakers say /rie/ and not */ɾie/ - in fact, /ɾ/ doesn't show up at the beginning of words.
 That has the ring of complementary distribution, with /r/ showing up at the beginning of words and /ɾ/ elsewhere.
 In your own words, explain how we could reconcile this apparent discrepancy.

 6) Some linguists propose that all "free variants" are actually socially conditioned variants.
 Can you guess what that might mean for cases like [mutʃo] versus [muʃo]?